Aluminium slides on strong dollar and demand outlook

 The dollar has strengthened more in 2022 than in any year since 1981 and on Wednesday reached a 20-year high, making dollar-priced metals costlier for buyers with other currencies.

-The price of the metal used in transport, packaging and construction has lost 20% this year.
+The price of the metal used in transport, packaging and construction has fallen 20% this year.

 Supply of aluminium and other metals is tight and inventories are low, but the market is more focused on weakening demand and the rising dollar, said independent analyst Robin Bhar.